 Immune System Support

 Turkey Tail Mushrooms Trametes versicolor, also known as Coriolus versicolor are considered a member of the medicinal mushroom family.
-Similar to Reishi and Chaga, Turkey Tail mushrooms also offer immune system support.
-Turkey tail mushrooms are rich in beta glucans PSP and PSK polysaccharides which help to support the small intestines function to fight against bacteria and viruses.
+Similar to Reishi and Chaga, Turkey Tail also offer immune system support.
+Turkey tail are rich in beta glucans PSP and PSK polysaccharides which help to support the small intestines function to fight against bacteria and viruses.

 Test-tube studies have shown that PSP increases white blood cells that fight infection and boost immunity (